AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/README.rst

 - Normally, melons cost $5

-- Casabas and Ogens cost $6, though, as they're harder to grow.
+- The base cost of Casabas and Ogens is $1/each more, though, as they're harder to grow.

 - Imported melons cost 1.5 times as much as they otherwise would, because of shipping cost.